puranjay123/Data-Engineering/README.md

 snowflake uses smaller disk space easier to implemet a dimension is added to the schema more maintencance efforts are needed

+# Normalization in DBMS

+Normialization s used to reduce data reduandcey

+* Insert anaomiles
+* updateing anaomlies
+* Deletion anomalies

+First Normal Form(1NF)
+* Every attribute hold only an atomic(formaing a single unit) value.
+* each records need to be unique record.

+Second Normal Form(2NF)
+* In the second normal form, all non-key attributes are fully functional dependent on the primary key.

+ third Normal Form(3NF)
+ * A relation will be in #NF if it is 2NF and not  contain any transitive partial dependecy.
+ X->Y
+ y-> not X
+ y->Z
+ so X->Z then not 3NF

+ Non prime atttribute us transitelively dependent on primary key

+ # BCNF(boyce codd normal form)

+ A given relation is said to be in its third normal form when it’s in 2NF but has no transitive partial dependency.
+Meaning, when no transitive dependency exists for the attributes that are non-prime, then the relation can be said to be in 3NF.